larson-group/clubb_release/LLM_prompts/SHORTCUTS.md

 - full comparison suite passing
 - just compile/tests/smoke tests

+### Port Underlying Fortran

+Likely use when the user asks for things like:

+- port underlying Fortran to another language
+- re-port a stale Python, JAX, or other file from Fortran
+- make a ported file match the underlying Fortran source file
+- similarize a target-language port against the Fortran source
+- remove target-only helpers, aliases, optionals, or reordered logic
+- make routine calls, comments, or argument lists match the Fortran file

+Prompt:

+- `LLM_prompts/port_underlying_fortran_to_other_languages.md`

+Before using, confirm whether the user wants:

+- investigation only, or source edits now
+- one target file only, or all language mirrors
+- exact structural matching, or an idiomatic target-language rewrite
+- validation only, focused tests, or full comparison suites

 ### Format Fortran Routines

 Likely use when the user asks for things like: